Ainhoa-Urtasun-UPNA/hohr-project-group-assignment-greenbeats/TASKS.md

 Job openings: 4
 Predicted shortage: 4
 Automation risk: 16%
-Our company has decided to post 11 vacancies for managers since this is the forecasted shortage on this job, as well as due to the fact that the automation risk is low.
+Our company has decided to publish 4 job postings to cover the job vacancies our company needs since this is the forecasted shortage on this job.
+We will make 4 job postings due to the fact that the automation risk is relatively low.

 ### Job posting for Engineers: ENERGY ENGINEER
 Occupation: ONET-SOC code and title: 17-2199.03